Lunarbits222/Lunarbits222/README.md

 4. What is a Runestone?
 Runestones are the Rune protocol messages stored in the OP_RETURN output of the Rune transaction.

+## BITCOIN BLOCKCHAIN SECURITY

+As a Bitcoin Runes token, Lunarbits leverages Bitcoin’s L1 security, the most robust in crypto, reducing risks of hacks or double-spending.
+Its UTXO-based model integrates seamlessly with Bitcoin’s architecture, unlike the less efficient BRC-20 standard.

 ## Lunarbits Software and Technical Systems:
 As of June 1st, 2025 Lunarbits operates no software,  operates no DIFI bridges or blockchain payment gateways, operates no DAO software, operates no airdrop software,  operates no third pary wallets as of June 1st, 2025  and as such  did not need any blockchain audits done and believes that Runes and Luminex.io audits may be done by third party platforms and wallets such as luminex.io and Xverse.app.
 In the future, when Lunarbits develops its own apps and payment systems for redemption of Lunarbits on its third-party e-commerce partners,  it will update such public interest  information here, along with audits, dev lab notes appropriately done by reliable third parties.